junaidpatel93/CerebriAITest/README.md

 # AngularDemoApp
-This project is developer to help the QA in interview process.
+This project is developed to help the QA in interview process.

 ## Requirements
 * Chrome version: **77(preferable)**
 * Typescript: **2.8.0+**

+## Installation
+Just running **npm install** should work

 ## Running the tests
 Command to run the test: **ng e2e**